Why study Nursing at APSU?

 The School of Nursing offers a pre-licensure undergraduate program, the completion of which results in the graduate being able to take the Registered Nurse Licensing Examination for RN Licensure, NCLEX-RN.
 Additionally, the School of Nursing offers an online post-licensure undergraduate program, RN-BSN where the licensed registered nurse may complete the requirements for the BSN degree.

-The Bachelor of Science in Nursing is fully accredited by the Accreditation Commission for Education in Nursing (ACEN).
-Our graduates have a 96% pass rate on the NCLEX-RN.
+The Bachelor of Science in Nursing is fully accredited by Commission on Collegiate Nursing Education (CCNE).
+Our graduates on average have a 96% pass rate on the NCLEX-RN.
 Now is the time to purse a degree in nursing.

 What will I learn?